kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Entity-Relationship diagram (ERD).md

 The cardinality between two different entities can be represented also with lines and symbols.
-The different cardinalities are:
+The different relation-ships are:
 * one to one:
 * one to many:

-Minimun cardinality is represented as:
+Minimun cardinality is placed in the initial flow of the line of the relation-ship and is represented as:
 * minimum 0 instances in relation: 1 line
 * minimum 1 instances in relation: 2 lines